miLibris/android-milibris-reader-sdk/README.md

 ## Implementation

+### Usual workflow

 In order to read a content, your application will likely implement the following steps:

 1. Download a complete archive (with the *.complete extension) from the miLibris
    platform.
 2. Unpack the archive using MLFoundation
 3. Launch Reader to read the unpacked contents

+### Download a complete archive

+Refer to the miLibris API documentation to obtain a ticket for the issue you want to download, in the `x-ml-pdf` format.

+You can then download the complete archive with the following URL: `https://content.milibris.com/access/%@/download.complete` (replace `%@` with the mid of your ticket).

+The JWT token returned by the API can be ignored.

 ### Unpack a complete archive with MLFoundation